 Allison notes that she will continue recommending steam to her patients.

 “I truly believe steam is a fantastic way to relieve body tension, no matter how that tension presents itself," Allison said.
 "It’s a wonderful way to help anyone in living well.”

 Allison takes her own advice about steam as well, using regular steam baths as part of her wellness routine to reduce her stress and health concerns.
 Read more about Allison’s diagnosis and how a health and wellness approach helped her cope.

 To attain maximum steam bath benefits, Allison recommends staying in a steam shower for roughly 20 minutes.

-“Taking a steam shower that is too short won’t allow you to truly relax and reap the full health benefits of steam, while staying in too long could have adverse effects,” she explains.
+“Taking a steam shower that is too short won’t allow you to truly relax and reap the full benefits of steam, while staying in too long may have adverse effects,” she explains.
 “20 minutes is just right.”

 Curious how steam might help you relieve body tension and live a more healthy life?
 Let us know what questions you have in the comments.